akshayrao96/t4-cicd/dev-docs/design-docs/ComponentDesign.md

 - At the end of all stage, the Finally block tallies the pipeline completion status based on all stages status.
 The pipeline status and history is updated to the MongoDB.
 - The Docker shared volume created early is also removed in the Finally block.

-#### validate_config(), validate_n_save_config(), validate_n_save_configs
+#### `validate_config(), validate_n_save_config(), validate_n_save_configs`

 - These three methods handle different scenarios for validating the pipeline configuration.
 They all use the ConfigChecker class object to perform the actual validation.
-- The validate_config() method can apply overrides and validate a single pipeline configuration without saving it into MongoDB.
+- The `validate_config()` method can apply overrides and validate a single pipeline configuration without saving it into MongoDB.
 This is used when the users just want to validate a single pipeline configuration.
-- The validate_n_save_config() method use the validate_config() method and add the functionality to save the validated configuration into the datastore.
+- The `validate_n_save_config()` method use the `validate_config()` method and add the functionality to save the validated configuration into the datastore.
-- The validate_n_save_configs() method handle pipeline configuration validation for the entire directory.
+- The `validate_n_save_configs()` method handle pipeline configuration validation for the entire directory.
   - No override is applied.
   - An optional saving flag can be used to save all pipeline configuration into the datastore.
   - The validation process will not stop when validation fail for a single pipeline configuration, it will continue until all pipelines are validated.

 #### pipeline_history()

-AR: Jason to add
+- `pipeline_history()` receives user query to retrieve pipeline report they have previously done using `cid pipeline run`.
+This function receives one argument:
+  - `PipelineHist` is a Pydantic Model that contains repo_name, pipeline_name, run number, etc.
+- Given the flags given by the user, it will go to the conditional statement (L4.1 Show all Summary, L4.2 pipeline Run Summary, L4.3 Show Stage Summary, L4.4 Show Job Summary)
+  - based on the number of arguments given (ex `pipeline_name, repo, job_name, stage_name`) retrieve the data in Mongo using `mongo.get_pipeline_run_summary()`
+- return the string of the output message by calling a helper function called `PipelineReport.print_job_summary()`

 ## Util Package